17th Parliament of Sri Lanka: Government

 The National People's Power (NPP), having secured a supermajority with 159 seats, formed the next government of Sri Lanka.
 The new cabinet of ministers, sworn in on 18 November 2024, includes 21 members elected in the recent parliamentary election, along with the president, who will retain the portfolios of defence, finance, and digital economy.
 This was carried out in accordance with Articles 42 to 47 of the Constitution.
 Harini Amarasuriya will continue as the prime minister, in addition to her ministerial portfolio of education, higher education and vocational education.
 On 25 November 2024, the president, through a Gazette Extraordinary notification, assigned subjects, functions, departments, statutory institutions, and public corporations to the respective ministries.

 On 21 November 2024, 29 MPs were sworn in as deputy ministers.
 Anil Jayantha Fernando, the Cabinet Minister for Labour, was assigned the additional role of Deputy Minister for Economic Development alongside his existing responsibilities.

 On 10 October 2025, President Dissanayake carried out a ministerial reshuffle that included new appointments and changes affecting three cabinet ministers and ten deputy ministers.
 The number of cabinet members, including the president, increased from 22 to 23, while the number of deputy ministers rose from 29 to 32.

+On 17 April 2026, Kumara Jayakody resigned from his position as the minister of energy to facilitate an impartial and independent inquiry into controversial coal imports.
+On 20 April 2026, Anura Karunathilake was appointed to fill the vacancy created in addition to his current ministerial responsibilities.